-I saw my daughter — who had recently turned 15 — about 9 days ago from the date of this article.
+I saw my daughter — who had just turned 15 — about nine days before the date of this article.
 It was the first time I was able to spend quality father-daughter time with her since December.

 Naturally, it helped me to feel good, spurring a spark of happiness, a feeling not common enough with all the trouble I’d been going through.
 It’s very important to feel connected with your child.

-If you’ve ever been a parent, you may have an idea how it feels to be separated from your child that long and so often as I have for the last 7 years or so.
-Things are supposed to be appropriate for my daughter, according to what my heart knows, but we have been not very close to that for a long time.
+If you’ve ever been a parent, you may have an idea how it feels to be separated from your child that long and so often as I have for the last seven years or so.
+Things are supposed to be appropriate for my daughter, according to what my heart knows, but we have not been close to that for a long time.
 And it particularly obscures my happiness-sun during the times I am unnecessarily separated from her.

-I was able to drop off an Easter gift for her at her house a couple weeks prior and saw her in person for about 7 minutes, the first time since December, but her last visit with me when I was able to spend quality father-daughter time with her helped me to feel that I am still loved and that I am helping her feel loved, enough to spur a little dose of increased joy.
+I was able to drop off an Easter gift for her at her house a couple weeks prior and saw her in person for about seven minutes, but her last visit with me when I was able to spend quality father-daughter time with her helped me to feel that I am still loved and that I am helping her feel loved, enough to spur a little dose of increased joy.

-I had mentioned in my previous blog article [Note: that has since been edited.] that an intuitive-guide friend declared to me with a tarot card that I was only thinking about myself.
+I mentioned in my previous blog article [Note: that has since been edited.] that an intuitive-guide friend declared to me that I was only thinking about myself.
 Well, the truth is, I wasn’t really sure what she was talking about.

 But I realized during my last quality time visit with my daughter exactly what this friend of mine was most likely referring to.

-As you may know, if you have read previous blog articles of mine, due to karma from my vengeful actions years ago of twisting the truth with respect to Sri Chinmoy’s guidance of me, I have had to be and continue to be supervised by my parents since 2012 whenever I have my daughter.
+As you may know, if you have read previous blog articles of mine, due to karma from my vengeful actions years ago of twisting the truth with respect to Sri Chinmoy’s guidance, I have to be supervised by my parents whenever I have my daughter.
 Partially what that does is tarnish MY image impressed upon my daughter’s perception of me.

-And I’ve been to the point where I can’t handle it anymore.
+I’ve reached the point where I can’t handle it anymore.

-I’ve felt that I need to move to a different country, a different city, to get away, because I can’t take it anymore and convinced myself that it is somehow best for my daughter that I no longer submit to the court-ordered plan set in place as a result of her mother’s (Erin’s) accusations against me, that I need to be supervised.
+I’ve felt that I need to move to a different city, a different country.
+I convinced myself that it is somehow best for my daughter that I no longer submit to the court-ordered supervision set in place as a result of her mother’s (Erin’s) accusations against me.
 That could only involve me going away somewhere.

-I began thinking like that again as we were all driving together, with my daughter, in a car towards our destination.
+I began thinking like that again as we were all driving together, with my daughter, in a car toward our destination.

 I’m out.
 This is not working for my daughter.
-It is bad for her for me to be treated like this.
+It is bad for her and me to be treated like this.
 Her faith in me has been completely destroyed.
-I’m not going to be able to spend any more time with her as long as I have to be supervised by my parents.
+I’m not going to spend any more time with her as long as I have to be supervised by my parents.

 I had thoughts of taking off before.
-Such as while in Florida this past winter, I thought of taking off to India or maybe moving to Edmonton.
+While in Florida this past winter, I thought of taking off to India, or maybe moving to Edmonton.

 False accusations are stressful, friend, which is why it would be unwise to smear somebody lest you then have to face the karma for your own actions.

-This is the reason why I now will be challenging my accusers in what is called an NCR (Not Criminally Responsible) Trial.
-This NCR Trial is scheduled to take place in the regular Criminal (as oppose to Mental Health) Court at the end of June 2019.
+This is the reason why I now will be challenging my accusers in what is called an NCR (Not Criminally Responsible) trial.
+This NCR trial is scheduled to begin in the regular Criminal (as oppose to Mental Health) Court at the end of June 2019.
 [That date has since been adjourned.]

-It is very unlikely that I will win that trial, according to advice I’d received from a lawyer.
-A few MIRACLES would need to take place in order for me to be able to win and get out of this mire.
-So, although I’ve been making a lot of effort, I’m basically relying on miracles here, one of which would have to include a second opinion from a psychiatrist determining that I am NOT mentally ill.
-(And the only way to be awarded a stipulation of unsupervised access to my daughter from the Family Court would be by getting this aforementioned not-even-determined-to-happen-yet second opinion.)
+It is very unlikely that I will win that trial, according to a lawyer.
+A few MIRACLES would need to take place in order for me to win and get out of this mire.
+So, although I’ve been making a lot of effort, I’m basically relying on miracles here, one of which has to include a second opinion from a psychiatrist determining that I am NOT mentally ill.
+(And the only way to be awarded a stipulation of unsupervised access to my daughter from the Nova Scotia Family Court would be by getting this aforementioned not-even-determined-to-happen-yet second opinion.)

-One of those miracles could also be a cure of my prostate cancer, for which I am due for radiation treatment this May, by my spiritual guide.
+One of those miracles could also be a healing of my prostate cancer, for which I am due for radiation treatment this May, by my spiritual guide.